VirtusLab/git-machete/blogs/git-machete-2/blog.md

 ![git machete update](update-3.png)

-`update` couldn't find an entry for `drop-constraint` in the definition file, so it fell back to automatic inference.
+`update` couldn't find an entry for `drop-constraint` in the branch layout file, so it fell back to automatic inference.

 ### `add`